iivanoo/covid-apps-observer/data/data_au/reports/resources/au.com.vodafone.dreamlabapp___3.2.0.2641/report.md

 <p align="center">
 <img src="1_star_reviews_wordcloud.png" alt="au.com.vodafone.dreamlabapp 1 reviews"/>
 </p>

+> Revises to one star because the app is automatically changed twice the project I want to support.
+It chose Corona-AI (Phase 4) instead Cancer Research (Phase 2).
+Also no news in the news section for the last 6 months so for me app looks abandoned<br> :date: __2021-07-08 00:22:15__

+> Sadly it now jumps from project to project and no longer makes any calculations.<br> :date: __2021-07-06 19:19:36__

 > Revised down to one star.
 App constantly switches to Corona AI (Phase4) rather than the project I wanted to support (Cancer Phase 2).
 Have raised with DreamLab & Vodafone support.
 Additionally, Cancer Research (Phase 2) Project is now getting further from completion every day - now showing 18 days to completion.
 I've lost confidence in what was originally a great idea.
 30/06/2021 - Cancer Research (Phase 2) is now showing 35 days until completion.<br> :date: __2021-06-30 06:27:53__